leonid20000/odin-slides/README.md

 ## Latest Updates

+### Version 0.7 (November 19, 2023)

+- This update fixes a bug present in previous versions (versions before 0.7) where certain OpenAI prompt-response inconsistencies resulted in the creation of empty presentations.
+Additionally, the update enhances the handling of potential future inconsistencies, ensuring a more reliable and stable user experience.

 ### Version 0.6 (September 27, 2023)

 - Added a new feature that allows odin-slides to adopt manual modifications done by the user to the pptx text.
 This includes manually modified text in the title or the content of the slides.